breakdown

 When importing directly from TypeScript/JavaScript,

-you can add it as a dependency using deno add:
+you can add it as a dependency with deno add:

 deno add @tettuan/breakdown